erithobra/databases/sql-joins-lab/README.md

 ## Introduction

-> ***Note:*** _This should be done independently._
+> **Instructor Note:** This should be done independently.

-In this lab, you will create SQL scripts for Postgres that will create and initialize a database with two tables (Employee and Job) and then query the data in those tables.
+In this lab, you'll write SQL scripts for PostgreSQL that will create and initialize a database with two tables (`Employee` and `Job`) and then query the data in those tables.

-The Employee table has the following data:
+The `Employee` table contains the following data:

 <p align="center">
   <img src="./screenshots/employee.png">
 </p>

-The Job table looks like this:
+The `Job` table looks like this:

 <p align="center">
   <img src="./screenshots/job.png">